ibm-cloud-docs/app-configuration/ac-integrate-sdk-react.md

 ### Initialize SDK

-Initialize the sdk to connect with your {{site.data.keyword.appconfig_short}} service instance as shown below.
+Initialize the sdk to connect with your {{site.data.keyword.appconfig_short}} service instance as shown in the following example.
 Wrapping your app component with `AppConfigProvider` lets you access features & properties from any level of your component hierarchy.

 ```JS
 import { withAppConfigProvider } from 'ibm-appconfiguration-react-client-sdk';